Three Proofs in Generative Animation

 The Losses

-Every branch of animation gained something and lost something in the process.
+In the process of flattening the production process, every branch of animation gained something and lost something in the process.

 Generative animation will lose things too.

-It will lose the mythology of visible effort.
-For a century, animation’s public identity rested on the audience’s knowledge that the work had been staggeringly difficult.
 Whatever replaces the old respect will have to be earned on different terms.
-We can project the romantic notion of a novelist with their manuscript onto the future of cinema: a sole visionary working in independence with AI tools.
+We can project the romantic notion of a novelist with their manuscript onto the future of cinema: a sole visionary working in total independence with AI tools.

 These losses accompany the transition as the price of admission to the next stage of the medium.
 Every transition in animation history carried equivalent losses.
 Each time, the new form found its own resistances and produced aesthetic discoveries the old form could never have reached.